 RpcClient::parseResponse - Error: 502 Bad Gateway

-There was problem communication with the server.
-There a few variations of this, and they all start with RpcClient::parseResponse - Error: followed by more descriptive error message.
+There was a problem with communication with the server.
+There are a few variations of this, and they all start with RpcClient::parseResponse - Error: followed by a more descriptive error message.

 errorOccured: [error message]

 This happens if a general error occurs.
 The following text should have a more descriptive error message.
 Some common errors that would use this format (below are examples, the actual error message would be more specific to the situation)